Acgoody77/Git_Tutorial/README.md

 ### Objectives
 * Create your first Repository
-* Intro. to Command Line Interface(CLI) Git
+* Introduction to Command Line Interface(CLI) Git
-* Intro. to colaborating with GitHub
+* Introduction to colaborating with GitHub